hyperledger/indy-node/design/transaction_endorder.md

 ## Changes on Indy-Node side

 #### General Idea
-- Transaction author's DID is `identifier` field, and it's used the same way as of now, that is it's used for identification of transactions from this author.
+- Transaction author's DID is `identifier` field, and it's used the same way as of now.
+So, it's used for identification of transactions from this author.
 - Endorser's DID is put into an optional `endorser` field.
 If this field is present, then signatures from the both Author and Endorser are expected.

 #### Request static validation